DigiLEAN/DigiLean.Connect/docs/enterprise/connect-sharepoint-sites.md

  4. Login to https://portal.azure.com
  5. Go to Microsoft Entra Id => “Enterprise Applications”
  6. Find and Click on the “DigiLEAN Connect Sharepoint Site”
  7. Go to Permission and “Grant admin consent” to the app.
-(This will not give access to any site, just open the ability to do so.)
+(This will not grant any access yet, just open the ability to do so.)
  8. Click “Refresh” and make sure the Permissions are now enabled for “Sites.Selected”

 ![Sharepoint site admin consent](/images/Sharepoint_site_admin_grant_consent.jpg)

 ## Grant permission to Site with Graph Explorer

+How to grant read permission to a Sharepoint site

  1. Go to [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and log in as a Sharepoint Administrator